OfficeDev/Microsoft-Teams-Samples/samples/msgext-thirdparty-storage/nodejs/README.md

 ---
 page_type: sample
-description: This sample demonstrates how to create Action-Based Messaging Extensions for Microsoft Teams, enabling users to interactively generate content.
-It features bots, message extensions, and seamless integration with user inputs for enhanced functionality.
+description: This app enables seamless integration with third-party cloud storage providers for files dragged and dropped in Teams chats or channels.
+It uses the Microsoft Teams JavaScript SDK's thirdPartyCloudStorage module to fetch and upload files efficiently.
 products:
 - office-teams
 - office